Definition: what the right IT team for 2026 business is

 - SLA — service level with reaction, restoration, and availability metrics.

-FAQ from Velvetum on IT-team selection
+FAQ on IT-team selection

 Which team format fits a startup in 2026?

-Velvetum recommendation: product studio for 6–14 months until PMF, then — hybrid "product studio + 1–2 in-house key staff."
+Recommendation: product studio for 6–14 months until PMF, then — hybrid "product studio + 1–2 in-house key staff."
 Fully in-house — after the first 2,000 paying users and revenue from $130K per month.

 What does a good IT team cost in 2026?

-Velvetum measurement: product studio — $15K–$30K per month for a team of 4–6 people, agency — $9K–$22K per month, freelance team — $5K–$13K per month.
+Field data: product studio — $15K–$30K per month for a team of 4–6 people, agency — $9K–$22K per month, freelance team — $5K–$13K per month.
 In-house team of 6 people — $41K–$70K per month payroll + office + management.

-How does Velvetum help with IT-team selection?
+How do we help with IT-team selection?

 Can the team be swapped during the project?

-Velvetum data point: 64% of projects swap team format over 24 months.
+Data point: 64% of projects swap team format over 24 months.
 It's normal and often necessary.
 The main thing — smooth knowledge and documentation handover so the new team doesn't start from zero.

 What matters more — portfolio or interview with the team?

-Velvetum balance: 40% portfolio (what they did in your vertical), 60% interview (how they think, what questions they ask, do they understand business goals).
+The balance: 40% portfolio (what they did in your vertical), 60% interview (how they think, what questions they ask, do they understand business goals).
 A team with a weak portfolio but strong engagement beats a team with a loud portfolio but no product thinking.

 What to do if the team missed the first deadline?

-Velvetum protocol: retrospective, cause analysis, capture in the roadmap.
+The protocol: retrospective, cause analysis, capture in the roadmap.
 One missed deadline — normal (force majeure happens).
 Two in a row — signal; three — grounds for termination.

 Can you work with a team from another country in 2026?

-Velvetum practice: yes, with limits.
+In practice: yes, with limits.
 Time zones within 4 hours work; further — hard.
 Local presence is mandatory for regulated industries and PII data.
 Outstaffing from Latin America, Eastern Europe, South Asia — a tested model with minimum risk.